R-Millager/asr4csd/python_for_asr_tutorial_day5.md

 df.head()
 ```

 This is a helpful way to verify that speaker labels, timestamps, and transcript segments all aligned correctly.
+If many rows are `UNKNOWN`, confirm that both files came from the same audio file and that Pyannote diarization spans the full recording.

 ## **3. Common Issues & Debugging**